Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 - Type DebugStructures in the console in PIE (Play in Editor) to see the blue spheres I mention in the guide.
 - You can edit snap points while PIE is running (as well as lots of other stuff).
 When setting up or debugging snap points, you can place a structure, equip another structure near it, then play with snap points in the structure defaults to see the changes in real time.
+- Snap Points can be changed at any time, even in a mod that is already live.
+It will not cause the loss of any existing structures.
+The Snap Point system is only ever used when a player is currently placing a structure.

 Resources:
 --------------------------------